Nekon-hub/nvim/README.md

 You may prefer the UserName folder, not judging, but this is what works for me.

-NOTE the "." before loading lazy.lua in my init.lua
-which will look inside the lua folder
+NOTE the "." before "lazy" in my init.lua which will look inside the lua folder
 ```
 require(".lazy")
 ```
+This finds and loads /lua/lazy.lua .